Report an incident

 Luther Seminary’s Title IX Adjudicator is:

-Additionally, Luther Seminary has four Title IX Investigators:
+Additionally, Luther Seminary has five Title IX Investigators:

 - Sarah Luedtke-Jones